SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 ### the free puppies are ugly…

 Let’s be honest for a moment: free software designed for end-users is substantially worse than their paid counterparts.
-Even in cases where the free version is more popular (see Adobe suite alternatives) it’s not _better_.
-Every time an alternative to these apps is mentioned, even when someone uses it every day or for their work, they will admit it’s simply not as good (with very few exceptions).
+Even in cases where the free version is more popular it’s (usually) not _better_.
+Every time an alternative to these apps is mentioned, even when someone uses it every day or for their work, they will admit it’s simply not as good.

 It’s not the developer’s fault, though.
 Apple, Adobe, Google and Microsoft have billions of dollars to hire world-class engineers and designers.
-They spend millions of dollars a year on user research and refinement.
+They spend millions of dollars a year on user research.
 FOSS apps simply cannot compete with this.

 ### …and there’s not many of them to choose from